tin12344/Mi-Portafolio/README.md

 ## UnitTest

-This project had the objective to create unit test, the project was created on Phyton.
+This project had the objective to create unit test of a basic program to know how you can implement unittest on an application, the project was created on Phyton.

+## Data Science